-Permit Scheme - A scheme approved by the Secretary of State under which permits for activities are sought and given.
-See Chapter 1. which has been prepared under section 33(1) or (2) of the Traffic Management Act 2004.
+Permit Scheme - A scheme which has been prepared under Section 33(1) or (2) of the Traffic Management Act 2004.

-Prescribed - As defined in section 104 of NRSWA, "prescribed means prescribed by the Secretary of State by regulations, which may (unless the context otherwise requires) make different provision for different cases"
+Prescribed - As defined in Section 104 of NRSWA, "prescribed means prescribed by the Secretary of State by Regulations, which may (unless the context otherwise requires) make different provision for different cases"

-Protected Street - As stated in section 5.2.2, any street that serves a specific strategic major traffic need and therefore needs to be protected from unnecessary excavation and works and providing there is a reasonable alternative route in which undertakers can place the equipment that would otherwise lawfully have been placed in the protected street.
+Protected Street - As stated in Section 5.2.2, any street that serves a specific strategic major traffic need and therefore needs to be protected from unnecessary excavation and works and providing there is a reasonable alternative route in which undertakers can place the equipment that would otherwise lawfully have been placed in the protected street.